What Is An Exotic Car?

 New Jersey Porsche 911 GT2RS next to Lamborghini Huracan

-The words “exotic car” does have a certain ring.
-It immediately brings a certain image to mind.
+The words “exotic car” immediately bring a certain image to mind.
 They look sharp, they go fast, and they cost a load of money.
-But to tell you exactly what makes an exotic car is almost impossible, as this is often a matter of personal opinion.
-What qualifies a car as an exotic car?
+But to tell you the exact answer is almost impossible.

-Due to the nature of the build of an exotic car, production numbers often are limited.
-Automakers are also likely to use incredibly special materials that allow for increased performance in the vehicle, which also means quantities may be limited.
+Due to the specs of an exotic car, there is often limited production.
+Automakers are also likely to use incredibly special materials that allow for powerful engines and enhanced driving experiences in the vehicle, which also means quantities may be limited.

 Ferrari Daytona SP3

-Those rare materials that are often used in the manufacturing of exotic cars also come with a hefty price.
-Some of the least expensive exotic cars still come in at around $50,000, but every kind of person can own an exotic car, so the cost may or may not be a factor.
-The price does come with certain perks.
+Those rare materials that are often used in the manufacturing of exotic cars also come with hefty pricing.
+Some of the least expensive exotic vehicles still come in at around $50,000, but every kind of person can own an exotic car, so the cost may or may not be a factor in status symbol.
+The price does come with certain perks, though.
 Exotic cars are often much safer and better built than in the past.

-For example, the Hennessey Venom GT is ranking near the top of the list for the most expensive exotic car on the market.
+For example, the Hennessey Venom GT at one time ranked near the top of the list for the most expensive high-performance vehicle on the market.

 Hennessey Venom GT at Geneva International Motor Show

-Speaking of Koenigsegg, CEO Christian Koenigsegg actually weighed in on it, claiming that making an exotic car street legal may actually be one of the most difficult things for an automaker.
+Speaking of Koenigsegg, CEO Christian Koenigsegg actually weighed in on it, claiming that making an exotic car street legal may actually be one of the most difficult things for a maker in the automotive industry.

 A black Koenigsegg Agera R+ hypercar is parked on road